ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 GetTerrainCursor() : or c, position of cursor: use with s:SetPos(c()), or point(c():x(), c():y(), c():z())
 terminal.GetMousePos : or cs, mouse pos on screen, not map

-If you want to overwrite instead of append text: dumpobject(TechTree,"w") If you want to dump functions as well: dumptable(TechTree,nil,true) If you want to save the console text: Debug>Write Logs (very helpful for examining an object)
+If you want to overwrite instead of append text: dumpobject(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true) If you want to save the console text: Debug>Write Logs (very helpful for examining an object)

 you can paste chunks of scripts to test out: